EllaCM/UdacityProject2ROS/README.md

 # UdacityProject2ROS
+Task: place a movable white ball in front of the robot for navigation.
+Once the robot detects the white ball in its camera, it drives itself towards the white ball.
+The same white ball can be dragged to different positions in the environment anytime.

 Use "roslaunch my_robot world.launch" to launch the robot in gazebo world

 Open another terminal and use "rosrun tf static_transform_publisher 0 0 0 0 0 0 1 map robot_footprint 10" to fix the reference frame of Robot in Rviz